 It is no secret that the summer months bring a surge in claims.
 From motor vehicle claims while road-tripping to avoidable injuries from those “you only live once” moments, claimants naturally increase their own risks.

-But insureds aren’t the only ones going wheels-up you will need to prepare for this summer.
+But insureds aren’t the only ones going wheels-up.
+You will need to prepare this summer.
 Employee vacations coupled with a natural increase in claims are set to leave carriers with the short end of the stick.

 Dawn Griffin, SVP, Carrier Practice at Gallagher Bassett (GB) shares her top staff augmentation tips to minimizing the compounding challenges of decreased staffing during summer surge season:

 1. Strengthen resourcing

 Appropriate resourcing is the secret to high-quality claims management, especially during surge seasons.
 Whether you are looking for a few helping hands for the summer months or a long-term solution to handle increases in claims, partnering with a third-party administrator (TPA) is the support your team needs to continue to deliver high-quality claims management and utilize talent where you need it most.

 Partnering with the right TPA doesn’t just strengthen your resourcing during surge seasons, it allows your business to develop a clear plan for long-term retention of existing employees, avoid “burn out” and enhance internal operations, which is key to surviving surge seasons now and into the future.